Skip to content

 >6. rpe-workflow.md - Research, Planning, Execution

 This is the most important protocol in my entire setup.
 The agent must never execute a complex request blindly.
-It must operate via the Research, Planning, Execution loop:
+It follows the Research, Planning, Execution loop:

 The key insight is web search priority.
 My internal Knowledge Items contain patterns from past work, but they can become outdated.
 The web has the latest truth.
-This rule forces the agent to verify current best practices before relying on cached knowledge.
+So the agent checks what's current before falling back on old knowledge.

 >7. tools-reference.md - Available Capabilities